RogerParkinson/madura-objects/README.md

 *Range: min/max inclusive/exclusive.
 *Matching a Regex expression

-These are loosely based on [JSR-303](http://blog.jteam.nl/2009/08/04/bean-validation-integrating-jsr-303-with-spring/) but not the same.
+These are loosely based on [JSR-303](http://blog.jteam.nl/2009/08/04/bean-validation-integrating-jsr-303-with-spring/) but not quite the same.
 Why not?
 There are good reasons.

 *The JSR-303 definitions, especially as implemented in Hibernate Validation, is designed to be called explicitly to validate some objects you have already loaded with data.
 Madura Objects works differently.
 The data is actively and transparently validated behind the setters.
 So at no time is there ever invalid data in the objects.
 *The Madura Objects validators have a more obvious way to specify the error messages.